Costeer/Gruvbox-Material-Themes/README.md

 *Made using Gradience https://github.com/GradienceTeam/Gradience*

 **Info**
-This is also compatible with the [firefox gnome theme](https://github.com/rafaelmardojai/firefox-gnome-theme)
+This is also compatible with the [Firefox gnome theme](https://github.com/rafaelmardojai/firefox-gnome-theme)

 **How to install**
 1) Download the .json.

-3) Open Gradience and click on the brush symbole.
+3) Open Gradience and click on the brush symbol.

 5) Click on "manage presets".